civicrm/civicrm-dev-docs/docs/framework/theme.md

  * Locate files in an extension using `Civi::resources()->getPath(...)` or `Civi::resources()->getUrl(...)`
  * Generate files in a datadir using `Civi::paths()->getPath(...)` or `Civi::paths()->getUrl(...)`

-### Non-standard CSS files
+### Extension CSS files

 Generally, one should only override the `civicrm.css` and `bootstrap.css` files.
-If some styling issue cannot be addressed well through those files, then you should have some discussion about how to improve the coding-conventions or the style-guide.
+If some styling issue cannot be addressed well through those files, then you should probably have some discussion about how to improve the coding-conventions or the style-guide so that the standard CSS is good enough.

 However, there may be edge-cases where you wish to override other CSS files.
-Your file structure should match the original file structure.
+The file structure should match the original file structure.
 If you wish to override a CSS file defined by another extension, then include the extension as part of the name.